adamswbrown/rvtools2azuremigratePS/README.md

 If you do not specify a value for CPU or Memory utilization, the tool will default to 50%.
 This is a general average and may not reflect the actual utilization of your environment.
 It's recommended to adjust these values based on monitoring data if available.

 ## Specifying Utilization
 You can specify the CPU and Memory utilization percentages using the `-CPUUtilizationPercentage` and `-MemoryUtilizationPercentage` switches respectively when generating the Azure Migrate CSV.

+Allowed values are 50, 90, 95, or any integer between 0 and 100."

 For example: